jus-aquino/property-line-drafter/README.md

 # property-lines-drafter
-### A program that works with AutoCAD to make plotting property lines more user-friendly.
+### A program that works with AutoCAD to make drafting property lines more user-friendly.

 Step 1: Run AutoCAD, and open a new project.